Should we all be leaving Facebook?

 Facebook is able to build detailed and sophisticated profiles on users' likes, dislikes, lifestyles and political leanings.
 Games and quizzes on Facebook are designed to tempt users in, but they are often just a shop front for mass data collection.

-The data was gathered using Facebook's infrastructure at that time, but the data was not authorised for them to share with others.
+The data was gathered using Facebook's services at that time, but the data was not authorised for them to share with others.
 Facebook has now changed its terms and conditions to cut down on the information that third parties can collect, specifically stopping them from accessing data about users' friends.
 They insist when they learned their rules had been breached, they removed the app and demanded assurances that the information had been deleted.

 So how can you protect your personal information?